 A Baker’s Cyst or Popliteal cyst is a prominent swelling at the back of the knee.
-It is usually caused by an underlying injury or condition in the knee joint but the athlete is often unaware of the exact cause.
-Here we explain the symptoms, causes and treatment options.
+It is caused by an underlying injury or condition in the knee joint.

-In the hollow at the back of the knee is a bursa or small sack of fluid used to help lubricate the joint.
-A fairly uncommon condition is when the back of the knee joint gets swollen and causes the bursa to swell as well.
-Usually some underlying disorder of the knee such as a meniscus injury arthritis an increase in synovial fluid which is the knees natural lubricating fluid.
+In the hollow at the back of the knee is a bursa (small sack of fluid).
+The purpose of the bursa is to help lubricate the joint.
+When the back of the knee joint becomes swollen it causes the bursa to swell as well.

 What can the athlete do?

 Rest is important.
 Avoid any activities which aggravate or make the condition worse.

 Change training methods if possible for example substitute swimming, cycling, or cross-trainer machine for running.

 It is possible the symptoms may simply disappear by themselves.

 In children, the condition may just suddenly clear up however if it doesn’t then surgery is an option.
 However, there is a 40% chance of the cyst returning.

 Try wearing a compression, wrap or knee support to help reduce the swelling.